Click here to listen to a reading of this blog: |

 and more.

-In this post, I am going to cover ways in which you can treat, manage and help your Hashimoto’s and its symptoms.
-There is no cure for Hashimoto’s, but it can be put in to remission; basically, antibodies lowered and kept more under control and better managed.
+In this post, I am going to explore the ways in which we can treat and manage Hashimoto’s and its symptoms.
+There is no cure for Hashimoto’s, but it can be put in to remission, which is defined by antibodies being within normal limits and the condition or symptoms stabilised and under better control.

 Firstly, How Do You Know If You Have Hashimoto’s?